About Cheryl Merz & Enchanted Eye Studio

 Artist Statement: If I could sculpt and preserve water, I imagine the end result would be similar to what can be created with glass - fluidity, movement, depth, color, reflection, texture and mood all playing with the light and dark of our world.

 Art changes its face to match our perspective.
+And access to light influences the scope of what we see.
 The versatility and complexity of glass allow me to express the faces of my realities.

 Over the years, Cheryl has worked in a broad variety of media: watercolor, acrylics, clay, plaster, collage, fabric and paper, and now finds her creative home with glass.
 Growing up near Corning Glass Works in New York state probably has something to do with her long time fascination with the material.
 The kiln-formed art brings together Cheryl's creative experiences and she flourishes in the studio among the sparkling shards of glass.

-Cheryl has studied with such accomplished glass artists as Michael Dupille, Jayne Persico, Kerry Transtrum, Sarinda Jones, Bob Leatherbarrow and Tony Glander.
-She has shown her work in the Patrick Moore Gallery, Red Butte Gardens, St George Art Museum, CONCEPT-Smart, Artful Living, Finch Lane Gallery, The Contemporary Art & Design Gallery, Salt Lake City Library and The Riverton Arts Museum.
+Cheryl began her journey with glass at Reflective Arts Studio with Sarinda Jones and expanded with the influence of artists Michael Dupille, Jayne Persico, Kerry Transtrum, Bob Leatherbarrow and Tony Glander.
+She has shown her work in the Patrick Moore Gallery, Red Butte Gardens, St George Art Museum, CONCEPT-Smart, Artful Living, Finch Lane Gallery, The Contemporary Art & Design Gallery, Salt Lake City Library, The Riverton Arts Museum, Springdale Gallery, and Shemer Art Center in Phoenix, AZ.

 Pax Natura (Peace with Nature), the planet's largest organization committed to preservation and restoration of our rainforests has selected Cheryl as the creator of their annual award acknowledging individuals who exemplify the highest ideals of Peace with Nature.
 In addition, Cheryl has created a limited edition series of gift plates for Pax Natura and its supporters.